Matthew Fisher (musician): Songwriting credits

 In 2006, the High Court found Fisher to be joint-author and co-owner of Procol Harum's song "A Whiter Shade of Pale" by virtue of his contribution to the song in the form of his organ solo, despite waiting nearly 40 years since its release to make a claim.
 Fisher won the case on 20 December 2006 but was awarded 40% of the composers' share of the music copyright, rather than the 50% he was seeking and was not granted royalties prior to 2005.

+In 2008, the Court of Appeal agreed Fisher was the song's co-author, but said he should receive no money from past or future royalties because he waited too long to make his claim, but in 2009, judges in the House of Lords reinstated the High Court decision, saying there was no time limit on copyright claims in English law.